Home

 MailerLite offers a flexible pricing structure based on your number of subscribers.
 Here’s a quick overview:

-You can also get a 14-day free trial of premium features on any paid plan — no credit card required.
+MailerLite also gives new accounts a 14-day trial of premium features, with no credit card required.

-MailerLite remains one of the most cost-effective tools in the market, especially for authors looking to start lean and scale later.
+MailerLite remains one of the more cost-effective paid tools on the market, especially for authors who want something simple and affordable as they grow.

 What I Don’t Like About MailerLite